Updated: May 25

 Here’s a step-by-step look at how to get rid of lice from your furniture using Sterifab.

-Sterifab must be shaken well before and during application.
+Shake the Sterifab bottle well, before and during application.
 This helps ensure that the identification crystals it contains are evenly dispersed.

 Point and spray.

 Cover the affected area entirely, but don’t soak the fabric through.

 Wait 15-20 minutes.